Fil88/Fil88.github.io/_posts/2021-04-01-Custom-C++-Dropper.md

 ```

 Second, create a char array with the function name WriteProcessMemory AES encrypted with a specific key.
 In this case, the key "yoyo" was used.
+We can load our python script in interacting mode as follow: python -i .\aesCrypt.py

 ```cpp
 	c=aesenc("WriteProcessMemory\x00","yoyo")